vertigo-z/allroads/README.md

 - timeline view to help visualize project
 - 4 stages of development (planned, developing, testing, and completed)
 - new org chart view to visualize organizations and task assignment
 - hierarchical view (only leaders can assign to subordinates)
 - non-hierarchical view (anyone can assign tasks to anyone)
 - unified sqlite3 roadmap storage with optional AES database encryption
 - option to store database encryption key in keychain
 - move tasks up and down, and between quarters
 - completely redone, clean, rust based ui
 - **networking:**
 - join organizational charts and sync between team members
 - assign tasks and be assigned tasks
 - collaborate and track large-scale team projects
 - use simple token-based access

 ### coming soon:
+- **code updates:**
+  - cross-platform support
+  - update egui to 0.35
+  - fix "org mismatch" error on sync server
 - **statistics:**
   - keep, view, and graph productivity stats